Do you buy stuff online?

 I order food deliveries a lot.
 Sometimes more than I should.

 Not only can you order food on your phone while lazing about, but you can also earn a bit of cashback.
-What a to be alive!
+Awesome!

 I order food exclusively from either FoodPanda or GrabFood.
-Just because I am comfortable and used to them.
+Just because I am comfortable with their service.

 Unfortunately, GrabFood is not a participant of the ShopBack program, so you can’t earn any cashback from ordering with GrabFood.
 Which makes FoodPanda my default go-to food delivery company of choice.

 Here’s my embarrassing Food Panda order history & its cashback:

 It’s crazy to think that you won’t get any cashback if you dine in at the restaurant.
 But you do get cashback if you buy the same thing to get it delivered to you through the ShopBack app.